New Boeing 737-800 now available for Aerofly FS! · Aerofly FS 4 Flight Simulator update for 17 July 2025

-A new aircraft is now available for Aerofly FS as a free update to the Aircraft Add-On DLC, now available for testing in the Steam beta!
+A new aircraft is now available for Aerofly FS now available as a free update to the Aircraft Add-On DLC!
 The 737-800 is the most popular version of the Boeing 737 and was a highly requested aircraft in the community.
 And it's now available for you in over different 70 liveries.
 We've posted a few screenshots down below.

+We've also added more hand made 3D airports in Bolivia, Canada, Ecuador, Greece, Indonesia and Peru (see screenshots below).

 Feature List of the 737-800